Kronark/Node-Compiler-Prototype/docs/LEXICON.md

 ## Input Field

-In the context of the Compiler, an input field is where the user can input information into a **node**.
+In the context of the compiler, an input field is where the user can input information into a **node**.
 An input field is ignored if a **connection** is already established with the associated **pin**.
 The type of data that can be put into an input field are determined by the associated **socket's** **type**.

 ## Node Appearance (also: "appearance")

 A node's appearance is how a **node** looks.
 It encompasses not only the list of **sockets** possibly contained within a given node's **instances**, but also its colour.
-In the context of the Compiler, the title of a node *instance* is not considered part of the underlying node's appearance, as it is unique to each instantiation.
+In the context of the compiler, the title of a node *instance* is not considered part of the underlying node's appearance, as it is unique to each instantiation.
 Similarly, specific values of a node instance's sockets are also not considered part of a node's appearance - merely their (possible) existence and associated ordering.

 ## Built-in Node (also: "built-in")

-A built-in node is a **node** that represents embedded functionality of the Compiler.
+A built-in node is a **node** that represents embedded functionality of the compiler.
 It is not defined via a **node graph** and thus it is not possible to view its components.
 Their purpose is to give users representations of nodes for compiler specific operations associated with the appearance of a node.

 ## Custom Node

-A custom node is a **node** that has been constructed by a user of the Compiler, representing functionality that is not defined by the Compiler's underlying programming, but by the **node graph** within it.
+A custom node is a **node** that has been constructed by a user of the compiler, representing functionality that is not defined by the compiler's underlying programming, but by the **node graph** within it.
 Because of this, it can be opened up, read and modified at all times.

 ## Node Definition (also: "definition")